 The Crimson Tide and Gators are scheduled for a 3:10 p.m.
 CT kickoff on CBS

-TUSCALOOSA, Ala. – The University of Alabama football team worked in shells for an hour and 15 minutes at the Hank Crisp Indoor Facility on Monday afternoon.
+TUSCALOOSA, Ala. – The University of Alabama football team worked indoors once again Wednesday afternoon, practicing in full pads for two hours at the Hank Crisp Indoor Facility.